NicholasBunn/PortableRouter/README.md

 Just note that the more lists you use, the more memory is required.
 I selected all the available lists on my Zero and the memory usage did increase notably, however, it was still in the green and I didn't notice any performance issues :)

 Now your ad-blocker should be working!
 Test it out by jumping onto a webiste that you find usually has a bunch of ads on it.
-Where ads used to be, there should be blank boxes as the element cannot be populaed by the ad anymore!
+Where ads used to be, there should be blank boxes as the element cannot be populated by the ad anymore!
 Remember that this isn't going to work for things like Youtube ads as those ads are coming from a Google address, so they are not on our blocklist!

 And that's that!
 You now have a portable, plug-and-play router that you can use to securely connect to public networks while being hidden by your VPN and shielded from most ads!
-Next up, I'm planning to add NginX as a reverse proxy so that we can resolve to 10.70.70.1:8080 using a hostname like 'router.adguard' - just need to find a couple of minuted outside of life to do that but it shouldn't be too far away!
+Next up, I'm planning to add NginX as a reverse proxy so that we can resolve to 10.70.70.1:8080 using a hostname like 'router.adguard' - just need to find a couple of minutes outside of life to do that but it shouldn't be too far away!